 What is hyperglycemia?

 Hyperglycemia is when your blood sugar is too high.
 It’s usually above 125 mg/dL when fasting or over 180 mg/dL after eating.
-It often happens in people with diabetes because their body can’t use insulin right.
+It often happens in people with diabetes because their bodies can’t use insulin properly.

 What are the symptoms of hyperglycemia?

-Signs of high blood sugar include feeling very thirsty, needing to pee a lot, feeling hungry all the time, headaches, feeling tired, and blurry vision.
+Signs of high blood sugar include feeling thirsty, needing to pee a lot, feeling hungry all the time, headaches, tiredness, and blurry vision.

 What are the potential complications of uncontrolled hyperglycemia?